1. About omeprazole

 Ask your doctor if you should stop taking omeprazole a few weeks before your endoscopy.
 This is because omeprazole may hide some of the problems that would usually be spotted during an endoscopy.

 It's usual to take omeprazole once a day, first thing in the morning.
-It doesn't upset the stomach, so you can take it with or without food.
+It does not upset the stomach, so you can take it with or without food.

 If you take omeprazole twice a day, take 1 dose in the morning and 1 dose in the evening.